A Social Network Analysis of Occupational Segregation

 \section{Equilibrium results}

 We now present the equilibrium analysis of our model.
-The formal proofs of all subsequent propositions are relegated to the Appendix.
-Without loss of generality we assume throughout the section that $w_{A}(1,0)\geq w_{B}(1,0)$, thus that the $A$-occupation is weakly more attractive than the $B$-occupation when effective labour supply is equal.
-We call $A$ the \textquotedblleft good\textquotedblright\ job, and $B$ the \textquotedblleft bad\textquotedblright\ job.
+Formal proofs for all subsequent propositions are relegated to the "Proofs" appendix.
+Without loss of generality we assume throughout the section that $w_{A}(1,0)\geq w_{B}(1,0)$, thus that the $A$-occupation is weakly more attractive than the $B$-occupation when effective labor supply is the same.
+We call $A$ the \textquotedblleft good\textquotedblright\, and $B$ the \textquotedblleft bad\textquotedblright\ job.